 We meet with you individually during the remainder of the term to find out what plans you have as to your future and to establish your interests and strengths.
-At this stage those who are interested in making an application to Oxford or Cambridge or pursuing courses in particularly competitive courses such as Law and Medicine are identified and we begin to give them guidance as to the specific criteria they need to meet.
+At this stage those who are interested in making an application to Oxford or Cambridge, or pursuing courses in particularly competitive courses such as Law and Medicine, are identified and we begin to provide guidance as to the specific entry criteria.
 (See specific section below)

 We write to your parents on many occasions during your time at Hurtwood, explaining the entire admissions process and your specific interests.
-We keep them up to date on all the events in the University Advice Department such as the compulsory Higher Education Programme after the AS examinations and what happens on results day.
+We keep them up to date on all the events in the University Advice & Applications Department such as the compulsory Higher Education Programme in June, and what happens on results day.